 - They are hard to master, which is what the current home-market of core early adopters expects.

-- Their limited scope – few gameplay mechanics that coalesce into deep gameplay – makes them cheaper to develop and to live-operate than content heavy games.
+- Their limited scope – few gameplay mechanics that coalesce into deep gameplay – makes them cheaper to develop and to live-operate than content heavy games, which is essential for an independently financed studio like us.

 We make very controlled, very shiny diamonds.
 We believe game developers are craftsmen, and that players recognize and value craftsmanship.
 We make games with a laser-focused scope and an uncompromising level of polish.

-We want the greatest number of players to enjoy our games, so we support most 6 DOF VR headsets + PSVR and our games require no additional hardware.
+We want the greatest number of players to enjoy our games, so we ship on all game-oriented VR headsets: from the revolutionary Oculus Quest to PSVR to PC-tethered hardware.

 We make premium games only.